itcarroll/basic-R-lesson/docs/_slides/console.md

 : Is it better to use `'` or `"`?

 Answer
-: {:.fragment} Neither is better.
+: {:.fragment} Neither one is better.
 You will often encounter stylistic choices like this, so if you don't have a personal preference try to mimic existing styles.

 ===

-Without quotes, the interpreter checks for things named `ab.cd` and doesn't find anything:
+Without quotation marks, the interpreter checks for things named `ab.cd` and doesn't find anything:

 ~~~r